Detox in Colorado

 Are detox centers in Colorado equipped to address co-occurring mental health disorders alongside substance abuse?

-Yes, many detox centers in Colorado provide integrated treatment that addresses both substance abuse and co-occurring mental health disorders.
+Detox centers in Colorado may provide integrated treatment that addresses both substance abuse and co-occurring mental health disorders.

 Can I tour the facilities before making a decision about detox treatment at centers in Colorado?

-Yes, many detox centers in Colorado offer facility tours and informational sessions to help individuals and their families make informed decisions about treatment.
+Detox centers may offer facility tours and informational sessions to help individuals and their families make informed decisions about treatment.

 What criteria should I consider when selecting the right detox center in Colorado for my needs?